iabhiroop/Legal_Document_Chatbot/README.md

 - Upload your legal document text file for analysis.
 - Chat with the intelligent chatbot to ask questions based on the provided document.
 - Get instant, concise answers from the chatbot.
-- Efficiently navigate and find information within lengthy legal documents.
+- Efficiently navigate and find information within legal documents.

 ## Demo